US STOCKS-Wall St slips on Spain, earnings worries

 * Seair Inc - defaulted on terms of its senior debt senior debt and is currently in negotiations with its creditors to develop a restructuring plan

-* Spain won't request aid this weekend: Prime Minister Rajoy * Shares of Chipotle down after comments by fund chief Einhorn * Earnings season to kick into full gear next week * Dow down 0.2 pct; S&P up 0.1 pct; Nasdaq up 0.2 pct By Angela Moon NEW YORK, Oct 2 Wall Street ended little changed in a volatile session on Tuesday as uncertainty over when Spain might apply for a bailout shackled a market struggling to build on gains that took the S&P 500 to its highest in nearly five years.
-The market was also hamstrung by concerns about the upcoming reporting period that kicks into full gear next week.
+* Markets volatile about uncertain Spain bailout * Shares of Chipotle fall after comments by fund chief Einhorn * PetSmart rises before joining S&P 500 index * Indexes down: Dow 0.5 pct, S&P 0.2 pct, Nasdaq 0.1 pct By Angela Moon NEW YORK, Oct 2 U.S. stocks edged lower in a volatile session on Tuesday over uncertainty about a financial bailout for Spain and investor worries that third-quarter U.S. earnings will disappoint.
 The Dow was pressured by stocks closely tied to the pace of growth, including Caterpillar Inc and Boeing Co.
 A major headwind for the economy has been declining demand from Europe, which has been drifting toward recession.
 Spanish Prime Minister Mariano Rajoy said a request for European aid was not imminent following a report the country could apply for help soon.
 Germany has signaled that Madrid should hold off on making its request, according to European officials on Monday.
 "The market is reacting more to the (Spain) news because it wants to consolidate after a pretty good run.
 The market is making this news even bigger than it really is just to make it an excuse to sell," said Frank Gretz, market analyst at Wellington Shields & Co in New York.
 The S&P rose nearly 6 percent in the third quarter, lifted by accommodative moves by the Federal Reserve and European Central Bank, which market participants bet would boost flagging growth.
 If Madrid were to seek a rescue, it would trigger European Central Bank buying of its bonds and help to ease U.S. investors' nervousness about impact of the euro zone's debt crisis on the U.S. economy.
-"Until we get some kind of clarity, we should expect a lot of volatility and difficulty holding on to gains," said Brian Barish, president of Cambiar Investors LLC in Denver.
-The Dow Jones industrial average was down 32.83 points, or 0.24 percent, at 13,482.28.
-The Standard & Poor's 500 Index was up 1.26 points, or 0.09 percent, at 1,445.75.
-The Nasdaq Composite Index was up 6.51 points, or 0.21 percent, at 3,120.04.
+"Until we get some kind of clarity, we should expect a lot of volatility and difficulty holding onto gains," said Brian Barish, president of Cambiar Investors LLC in Denver.
+The Dow Jones industrial average was down 62.05 points, or 0.46 percent, at 13,453.06.
+The Standard & Poor's 500 Index was down 2.58 points, or 0.18 percent, at 1,441.91.
+The Nasdaq Composite Index was down 3.88 points, or 0.12 percent, at 3,109.65.
+After trading mixed, all three major indexes turned negative in afternoon trade.
 Weaker-than-expected results from Mosaic added to worries about the upcoming third-quarter earnings period.
-Mosaic shares fell 3.9 percent to $55.76.
+Mosaic shares fell 4.7 percent to $55.27.
 Vanguard Group, the largest U.S. mutual fund manager, said it was switching 22 of its biggest index funds away from benchmarks provided by MSCI Inc in order to cut costs.
-The MSCI shares fell 26.8 percent to $26.21.
+The MSCI shares fell 26.6 percent to $26.28.
 Shares of Chipotle Mexican Grill Inc took a nosedive when hedge fund manager David Einhorn said the restaurant chain will face significant competition and additional costs, making it an attractive "short."
-The stock fell 4.2 percent to $302.96.
+The stock fell 4.5 percent to $301.79.
 In a presentation at the annual Value Investing Congress in New York, Einhorn highlighted some stocks he expects will rise such as General Motors.
-GM shares rose 2.6 percent to $23.68.
+GM shares rose 3.3 percent to $23.86.
+JPMorgan Chase & Co was sued by New York's attorney general on Monday in the first action to come out of a working group created by President Barack Obama to go after wrongdoing that led to the financial crisis.
+The civil fraud lawsuit centered on mortgage-backed securities packaged and sold by Bear Stearns, which JP Morgan acquired.
+JPMorgan was down 0.5 percent at $40.76.
 Car companies reported September sales, with General Motors and Chrysler Group LLC posting gains while Ford Motor Co remained flat.
 GM, the largest U.S. automaker, reported a 1.5 percent increase, while Ford reported sales on par with its results from a year earlier.
 Chrysler showed a 12 percent jump in sales.
-Ford shares lost 1.4 percent to $9.79.
-PetSmart Inc shares added 1.5 percent to $68.55 after S&P Dow Jones Indices said after Monday's close the company will replace Sunoco in the S&P 500 on Oct.
-4. About 5.7 billion shares changed hands on the New York Stock Exchange, Amex and Nasdaq, compared with the average daily volume of 6.38 billion.
+Ford shares lost 1.7 percent to $9.76.
+PetSmart Inc shares added 1.2 percent to $68.38 after S&P Dow Jones Indices said after Monday's close the company will replace Sunoco in the S&P 500 on Oct.
+4.

 * Seair Inc - defaulted on terms of its senior debt senior debt and is currently in negotiations with its creditors to develop a restructuring plan